haoran119/c-cpp/学习笔记之C-C++/README.md

 		* no_such_process if the thread is not valid
 		* invalid_argument if joinable() is false
 * [Multithreading in C++ - GeeksforGeeks](https://www.geeksforgeeks.org/multithreading-in-cpp/)
+    * std::thread is the thread class that represents a single thread in C++.
+To start a thread we simply need to create a new thread object and pass the executing code to be called (i.e, a callable object) into the constructor of the object.
+Once the object is created a new thread is launched which will execute the code specified in callable.
+    * A `callable` can be either of the three
+        * A function pointer
+        * A function object, e.g. A class with an overridden operator()
+        * A lambda expression
+    * After defining callable, pass it to the constructor.
+    * Waiting for threads to finish
+        * To wait for a thread use the std::thread::join() function.
+This function makes the current thread wait until the thread identified by *this has finished executing.
 ```c++
 // CPP program to demonstrate multithreading
 // using three different callables.